-3.1.1 Legal Capacity and Residence Requirements
+3.2.1 Legal Capacity and Residence Requirements

-- 1. The applicant company must: - a.
-Demonstrate that it is eligible to apply for a licence in accordance with the applicable Rules and to execute any subsequent agreement, and that such status is likely to remain valid for a period longer than the life of any subsequent agreement plus one year; - b.
-Declare that there is no pending litigation, legal process or other circumstance that might cause it to breach its obligations; and - c.
-Provide a sworn statement that it is not incapable of contracting with GOP and/or Government Holdings (Private) Limited (GHPL).
+The applicant company must:

-2. Within a period not exceeding ninety days after award of petroleum right to a prequalified company, it must either become incorporated in Pakistan or obtain permission to operate as a registered branch office of a foreign company to operate in Pakistan.
+- 1. Be eligible to apply for a petroleum right in accordance with the applicable Rules and to execute any subsequent agreement, and that such status is likely to remain valid for a period longer than the life of any subsequent agreement plus one year; - 2.
+Declare that there is no pending litigation, legal process or other circumstance that might cause it to breach its obligations; and - 3.
+Provide a sworn statement that it is not incapable of contracting with GOP and/or Government Holdings (Private) Limited (GHPL). - 4.
+Within a period not exceeding ninety days after award of petroleum right to a qualified company, it must either become incorporated in Pakistan or obtain permission to operate as a registered branch office of a foreign company to operate in Pakistan.